-Maybe some of you, like me, thought begonias were only available as annuals and house plants however, Begonia grandis is a hardy perennial and comes back every year in my zone 6a garden.
+Maybe some of you, like me, thought begonias were only available as annuals and house plants however, Begonia grandis is a winter hardy perennial and comes back every year in my zone 6a garden.
 You probably won’t find it at your big box store and maybe not even at the local nursery.

 I bought mine from Shields Herb and Flower Farm in Spraggs, PA several years ago and have been pleasantly surprised to find it thriving in my garden.
 One thing I have noticed is that it does come up late in the spring.

-It has a fairly shallow root system making it easy to transplant or remove completely.
-I even dug some up to bring indoors over the winter, after hearing a friend of mine grow one in her classroom.
+It has a relatively shallow root system making it easy to transplant or remove completely.
+I even dug some up to bring indoors over the winter, after hearing a friend of mine grew some in pots in her classroom.

-Later in the season around July it comes into bloom, continuing all the way into October, with the sweetest delicate pink flowers which then turn into attractive seed pods.
+Later in the growing season around July, it comes into bloom, continuing all the way into October, with the sweetest delicate clusters of pink flowers which then turn into attractive seed pods.
 In the right environment, you may find that it readily self seeds.

-Something for your wish list?
-Begonia grandis is sometimes also simply called hardy begonia.
+Begonia grandis is sometimes also simply called hardy begonia or perennial begonia.
 It’s certainly worth a look.